-In 1779, Arnold colluded with the British to help them capture the U.S. base at West Point in exchange for money and a lucrative post with the British army.
-The plot was discovered and Arnold fled to New York (joining the British army), but his attempt to thwart the American Revolution earned him the status of the most-reviled traitor in U.S. history.
+In 1779, Arnold colluded with the British to help capture the U.S. base at West Point in exchange for money and a lucrative post with the British army.
+The U.S. discovered the plot and Arnold fled to New York, joining the British army.
+His attempt to thwart the American Revolution earned him the status of the most-reviled traitor in U.S. history.

 Treason: What the Constitution Says

-One of the reasons for adding the crime of treason to the Constitution was to limit the ability of Congress to define or modify it for political purposes (although the Constitution states that "Congress shall have the power to declare the punishment" for treason).
-The Framers were well aware that in Britain treason charges often were levied against political enemies in an effort to silence opposing viewpoints, so they wanted to make sure it wasn't similarly abused in the U.S.
+One of the reasons for adding the crime of treason to the Constitution was to limit the ability of Congress to define or modify it for political purposes.
+The Constitution only maintained the power of Congress to declare the punishment for this act.

 The Statutory Prohibition on Treason: Overview